50 Car Expressions and Idioms That Shape the English Language

 3. A lemon

-This term, which is used in a derogatory way, refers to a car with several manufacturing defects.
+This term, used in a derogatory way, refers to a car with several manufacturing defects.

 Car Expressions and Idioms Referring to Speed

-The following sayings are often used to express the drivers wish for more speed.
+The following sayings express the drivers wish for more speed.
 Even if this means paying little respect to the virtues of due care and caution.

 4. Hell for leather